 The information below will minimize the impact and disruption to the educational process and ensure faculty are provided rationale for a student's absences while preserving the integrity of the delivery of academic coursework.
-The Dean's office website contains guidelines for faculty including the Temporary Absence Policy.
+The Dean's office website contains academics policies including the Temporary Absence Policy.